 - Get out a large skillet (large enough to hold the entire dish) and, over medium-high heat, cook the ground pork until browned all over.
 Make sure to break up the pork as it’s cooking to avoid having large chunks of cooked meat.
 (Alternately, you could use leftover grilled or roasted pork tenderloin in this dish).

 - Take the cooked pork out of the skillet and place it in a covered dish to keep warm for the time being.

-- Back in the same skillet, add the oil and onions and cook for 1-2 minutes or until tender.
+- Back in the same skillet, add the toasted sesame oil (or vegetable oil) and onions and cook for 1-2 minutes or until tender.

 - Next, stir in the rice, soy sauce, garlic powder, ginger, and red pepper flakes.
 Cook this all together for 5-8 minutes or until the rice is browned.
 Stir occasionally.

 - Now add the frozen carrots and peas plus the pineapple chunks and cook these ingredients for another 2-3 minutes or until they are heated through.

 - Push all the ingredients to one side of the pan with your wooden spoon or spatula.